influxdata/influxdb-gds-connector/examples/README.md

 #### How to import

-If we assumed that the files are store in `/usr/src/data`, that can be imported by:
+If we assumed that the files are store in `/usr/src/data`, than can be imported by:

 ```bash
 influx write --header=#datatype dateTime:2006-01-02,tag,long,long,long,long --header=#constant measurement,covid_full_data \